sjohner/serverless-resume/README.md

 ![Cloud Front Distributions](images/CloudFront_Distributions.png)

-Add the resources you created to the spreadsheet and post the CloudFront URL on which your resumé website is available in the Slack Channel.
+Add the resources you created to the spreadsheet and post the CloudFront URL on which your resume website is available in the Slack Channel.

 🥳 Congratulations, you built your first static website using Amazon S3!